 Sharing the stage with the HD 820, the CX 6.00BT are lightweight (14g) Bluetooth earphones.
 These are designed to facilitate on-the-go listening.
 Bluetooth 4.2 permits multi-connection—up to two simultaneous devices—and audio-visual discord is mitigated with Qualcomm aptX low latency compatibility.

 The compact earbuds are joined by an around-the-neck cable that is outfitted with a three-button remote and microphone.
-The mic uses cVc noise cancelling technology and supports three-way calling.
+The mic uses cVc noise canceling technology and supports three-way calling.

 3D Soundbar Prototype